shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ####  DMR Beep

-This setting controls the beeps which are played at the start or end, or both start and end of DRM transmissions The beep at the start of transmissions is used to confirm connection to a repeater, because it is only played when the radio enters the main transmission phase to a repeater, and not when its 'waking' the repeater
+This setting controls the beeps which are played at the start or end, or both start and end of DMR transmissions The beep at the start of transmissions is used to confirm connection to a repeater, because it is only played when the radio enters the main transmission phase to a repeater, and not when its 'waking' the repeater
 These beeps are only played through the radio's speaker, they are not transmitted via the DMR audio signal